 First there is a Worker.
 An implementation of the Worker interface is responsible for receiving all entity changes, queuing them by context and applying them once a context ends.
 The most intuitive context, especially in connection with ORM, is the transaction.
 For this reason Hibernate Search will per default use the TransactionalWorker to scope all changes per transaction.
 One can, however, imagine a scenario where the context depends for example on the number of entity changes or some other application (lifecycle) events.
-For this reason the Worker implementation is configurable as shown in Scope configuration.
+For this reason the Worker implementation is configurable as shown in Table 3.2, "Scope configuration".

 Property Description hibernate.search.worker.scope The fully qualified class name of the Worker implementation to use.
-If this property is not set, empty or transaction the default TransactionalWorker is used. hibernate.search.default.worker.
+If this property is not set, empty or transaction the default Trans- actionalWorker is used. hibernate.search.default.worker.
 All configuration properties prefixed with hibernate.search.default.worker are passed to the Worker during initialization.
-This allows adding custom, worker specific parameters.
+This allows adding custom, worker specific parameters. hibernate.search.worker.enlist_in_transaction Defaults to false.
+Set it to true to have all indexing work sent to the queue within the same transaction as the Hibernate ORM Ses- sion.
+This options should only be enabled when all backends use JMS and the queues are configured to be transactional, XA en- abled.

-Table 3.
+Table 3.2.
 Scope configuration